-3. PASSIVE LIFETIME MODEL
+III.
+PASSIVE LIFETIME MODEL

 We start by studying the resilience of dynamic P2P systems under the assumption that users do not attempt to replace the failed neighbors.
 As we show below, this analysis can be reduced to basic renewal process theory; however, its application to P2P networks is novel.
-Due to limited space, we omit the proofs of certain straightforward lemmas and refer the reader to the technical report [20].
+Due to limited space, we omit the L_i (b) (a)